wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-roles-that-fail-start.md

 1. Ensure that Azure SDK 1.3 or higher is installed.

-2. During the deployment of the solution using Visual Studio, choose to “Configure Remote Desktop connections…” For more information on configuring the Remote Desktop connection, see [Using Remote Desktop with Azure Roles](https://msdn.microsoft.com/zh-cn/library/gg443832.aspx).
+2. During the deployment of the solution using Visual Studio, choose to "Configure Remote Desktop connections…" For more information on configuring the Remote Desktop connection, see [Using Remote Desktop with Azure Roles](https://msdn.microsoft.com/zh-cn/library/gg443832.aspx).

 3. In the Windows Azure Management Portal, once the instance shows a status of **Ready**, click on one of the role instances.